-Pursuant to the provisions of the Local Finance Law, Counties authorize the issuance of bonds to finance a capital project, judgment or other valid purpose, known as an "object or purpose" therein, by the adoption of a bond resolution.
+Pursuant to the provisions of the Local Finance Law, school districts authorize the issuance of bonds to finance a capital project by the adoption of a bond resolution.
 Bond resolutions are usually drafted by specialized counsel known as bond counsel who will ultimately opine as to the validity of any debt issued thereunder as well as the tax-exempt status of its interest.
-A bond resolution is approved by a supermajority vote of two-thirds of the voting strength of the members of the County Legislature, acting as the finance board of the County.
+A bond resolution is approved by a super-majority vote of two-thirds of the voting strength of the members of the Board of Education, acting as the finance board of the school district unless the bond resolution is subject to mandatory referendum.
+In such a case, an affirmative vote of 60% of the voting strength suffices.
+For central and union free school districts, a proposition must be approved by the voters prior to adoption of an implementory bond resolution, yet it still requires the two thirds vote.
+On the other hand, a city school district first adopts a bond resolution subject to mandatory referendum.
+Thus, for them a 60% affirmative vote is sufficient.
 Voting strength means the total membership of the board, not simply those board members present at the meeting.
-Customarily, a finance board delegates to the chief fiscal officer ("CFO"), the power to authorize and sell bond anticipation notes in anticipation of authorized bonds, as well as the bonds themselves pursuant to Section 56.00 of the Local Finance Law.
+Customarily, a finance board delegates to the chief fiscal officer, the Board President, the power to authorize and sell bond anticipation notes in anticipation of authorized bonds, as well as the bonds themselves pursuant to Section 56.00 of the Local Finance Law.

-The delegation of the power and duties to sell and issue debt to the CFO does not remove the County Legislature from the transaction completely: Sections 20.00 and 163.00 of the Local Finance Law provide that the CFO must file a certificate with the County Legislature upon sale and issuance providing all of the terms and conditions thereof.
-In addition, a County Legislature holds the power to either limit the delegation of authority or elect to reassume the same pursuant to Section 56.00 of the Local Finance Law.
-This is rarely, if ever, utilized, as the sale of debt is customarily subject to market conditions requiring very prompt action.
+The delegation of the power and duties to sell and issue debt to the chief fiscal officer does not remove the Board of Education from the transaction completely: Sections 20.00 and 163.00 of the Local Finance Law provide that the Board President as the chief fiscal officer must file a certificate with the Board of Education upon sale and issuance providing all of the terms and conditions thereof.
+In addition, a Board of Education holds the power to either limit the delegation of authority or elect to reassume the same pursuant to Section 56.00 of the Local Finance Law.
+This is rarely, if ever, utilized as the sale of debt is customarily subject to market conditions requiring very prompt action.

-Once delegated to the CFO, Section 160.10 of the Local Finance Law permits the CFO to make a further delegation to a deputy of any delegated powers.
+Once delegated to the chief fiscal officer, Section 160.10 of the Local Finance Law permits the Board President to make a further delegation to a deputy or district official of any delegated powers.

-Each bond resolution authorizes the construction, reconstruction, acquisition, installation and/or undertaking of an "object or purpose" to be financed, sets forth the plan of financing, and specifies the maximum maturity of the bonds subject to the legal (Constitution, Local

-Finance Law and case law) restrictions relating to the period of probable usefulness with respect thereto.
-Historically, Counties have authorized bonds for a variety of objects or purposes within the Constitutional constraints noted above, typically including building construction and reconstruction, park facilities, roads, bridges, storm drainage works, acquisition of land, equipment, machinery and vehicles.
-It is also possible to authorize bonds to pay certain so-called "working capital expenditures," such as judgments, settled claims and tax certiorari expenditures.
-Debt issuance for these particular items requires special attention by bond counsel's tax department.
+Each bond resolution authorizes the construction, reconstruction, acquisition or installation of an "object or purpose" to be financed, sets forth the plan of financing and specifies the maximum maturity of the bonds subject to the legal (Constitution, Local Finance Law and case law) restrictions relating to the period of probable usefulness with respect thereto.
+Historically, school districts have authorized bonds for a variety of objects or purposes within the Constitutional constraints noted above, typically including building construction and reconstruction, athletic facilities, acquisition of land, equipment, machinery and school buses.

-A County may adopt one or more bond resolutions authorizing the issuance of bonds for a specific object or purpose, for which object or purpose serial bonds may be issued.
-In addition thereto, a County may adopt one or more bond resolutions authorizing the issuance of bonds for any class of objects or purposes, for which objects or purposes serial bonds are to be issued.
+A school district may adopt one or more bond resolutions authorizing the issuance of bonds for a specific object or purpose, for which object or purpose serial bonds may be issued.
+In addition thereto, a school district may adopt one or more bond resolutions authorizing the issuance of bonds for any class of objects or purposes, for which objects or purposes serial bonds are to be issued.